hiring-lab/job_postings_tracker/README.md

 Indeed has websites in over 60 markets and 28 languages.
 The full list of markets is here: https://www.indeed.com/worldwide.
 We have economists in Australia, Canada, France, Germany, UK/Ireland, and the US.
 If you are interested in data about other markets, please contact us at hiringlabinfo@indeed.com.

+The occupational sectors in our data are an Indeed categorization based on normalized job titles.
+A list of those job sectors along with sample job titles is available in this repository.

 The job postings data will be updated weekly, with the exact timing during the week depending upon Hiring Lab’s publication schedule.
 Our plan is to publish the trackers in all markets every other week, though that is subject to change.

 For Frequently Asked Questions regarding Indeed's data, click [here](https://www.hiringlab.org/indeed-data-faq/).